 The goal of the New Mexico Mines Database is to provide the best data available on mines and mining districts in New Mexico.
 Only public data is incorporated into the database, in order to protect some company data that is confidential.
 New information is continuously becoming available and will be incorporated into the database as funding permits.
-The New Mexico Mines Database includes updates of databases previously released by NMBGMR (McLemore et al., 2001, 2002).
+The New Mexico Mines Database includes updates of databases previously released by the Bureau of Geology (McLemore et al., 2001, 2002).

 The New Mexico Mines Database